visioncortex/SymCode/crczoo/Readme.md

 Final XOR value: The Final XOR value is xored to the final CRC value before being returned.
 This is done after the 'Result reflected' step.
 Obviously a Final XOR value of 0 has no impact.

-Check value [Optional]: This value is not required but often specified to help to validate the implementation.
+Check value (Optional): This value is not required but often specified to help validating an implementation.
 This is the CRC value of input string "123456789" or as byte array:
 [0x31, 0x32, 0x33, 0x34, 0x35, 0x36, 0x37, 0x38, 0x39].